givingjar/blog.givingjar.org/_posts/2016-11-23-charity-spotlight-voiceless-mi.md

 Good, reliable volunteers can be hard to find and many nonprofits are always looking for new recruits!
 If you want to be a great volunteer, be upfront about how you want to help and which tasks you don't like to do.

 When you do commit yourself to an organization, try to make it last at least a few months.
 Integrity goes a long way when you volunteer.
-You'll also save the charity from some of the attrition and churn of constantly finding new volunteers.
+You'll also save the charity from the attrition and regular churn of finding new volunteers.

 ## For Nonprofits